-After required examinations it is decided for the people who are suitable for the nose surgery to be operated.
+After the required examinations, it is decided for the people who are suitable for the nose surgery to be operated on.
 Those who are suitable for nose surgery can be summarized as follows;

 - People without health problems.

 - People who are psychologically affected by the nasal deformity.

 - People who do not have imaginary expectations for nose aesthetics.

 - Those who do not have mental problems.

 Incidentally, we can mention the nasal deformities.
 Nose surgery can be performed for addressing the following problems: Crookedness of the nose, very large or small nose structure, long or short nose, and thin or thick nose.
 Some of these problems affect both the psychology and health of the person, while others leave great psychological effects.
 This situation which makes the person unhappy is reflected in the person’s marriage, work, school, and social life.
 When these kinds of situations are the case, the aesthetic operation can be performed.

 Who is Not a Good Candidate for Rhinoplasty?